cessda/coordinate-portal/README.md

 > The Searchkit UI framework provides several filter controls and documentation can be found at <http://docs.searchkit.co/stable>

-#### Modify sorting fields
+### Modify sorting fields

-1. The list of available fields for sorting can be modified in the `options` attribute in `/src/components/Topbar.jsx` lines `35-61`.
+The list of available fields for sorting can be modified in the `options` attribute in `/src/components/Topbar.jsx` lines `35-61`.

-#### Modify Elasticsearch queries
+### Modify Elasticsearch queries

-1. All queries performed against Elasticsearch are defined in one file for easy modification.
+All queries performed against Elasticsearch are defined in one file for easy modification.
 See `/src/utilities/searchkit.js`.

-#### Modify Schema.org JSON-LD (used by Google indexer)
+### Modify Schema.org JSON-LD (used by Google Dataset search)

 1. General organisation information and social media links are generated for every page.
 JSON-LD can be modified in `/src/components/Footer.jsx` on lines `70-83`.
 2. Dataset metadata is generated on the detail page for a single study record.
 JSON-LD can be modified in `/src/utilities/metadata.js` using method `getJsonLd()`.
 This method takes a study returned from `getStudyModel()` as its input.